wordofwarning/wordofwarning.org/current/2019-autumnwinter/hendry/index.md

 *Presented by* The Lowry + Word of Warning *as a* <a href="http://thelowry.com/about-us/festivals-projects/take-a-risk/wtf-wednesday" target="_blank">WTF Wednesday</a>

 #### In Brief
-COPY

-Read an interview with TBC in <a href="http://" target="_blank">what</a>.

-<iframe src="http://player.vimeo.com/video/" width="640" height="360" frameborder="0" allowfullscreen></iframe>
+A joyous exploration of coming last, and then coming back for more.

 #### Venue + Booking Details
 Date: Wednesday 2 October 2019, 8pm
 Venue: <a href="http://thelowry.com/visit-lowry/how-to-get-here" target="_blank">The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
-Tickets: <a href="http://thelowry.com/about-us/festivals-projects/take-a-risk/wtf-wednesday" target="_blank">available to reserve from Friday ???</a>, Pay What You Decide (cash or card) in person on the evening. **Please note the WTF Wednesday ticketing policy below**.
+Tickets: <a href="http://thelowry.com/whats-on/lauren-hendry-tetra-decathlon" target="_blank">reserve online</a>, then Pay What You Decide by cash or card after the show (suggested donation £5). **Please note the WTF Wednesday ticketing policy below**.
 Box Office Tel: 0161 876 2000 (The Lowry)

 #### Access Information
-Age advisory: ??? parental/guardian discretion (contains ???).
-With no interval, the show lasts approximately ???.
-Features a combination of , and spoken text.
-[For specific content warnings please click here](/contentwarnings).
-For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.
+Age Advisory: *tbc* (parental/guardian discretion).<br>**Warnings: *tbc*.[For specific content warnings please click here](/contentwarnings)**<br>Duration: *tbc* (no interval).<br>Features: a combination of *tbc*.<br>Specific age + access info: please get in touch with us by emailing <mailto:info@habmcr.org> or call using Enquiries details above.

 #### More
-TBC
+Having never even been for a jog around the park, Lauren signed up to compete in the Tetra-Decathlon World Championships; committing to learn 14 different athletic events and then compete on the World stage, all in just 600 days.

+A funny and inspiring show exploring the hurdles on the way to the starting line, *Tetra-Decathlon* mixes humorous storytelling with athletic physicality as Lauren runs, jumps, and throws herself into a world of serious amateurs and comedic coaches — where winning is not simply about crossing the line first.

+***Following the show, audience members are invited to ask questions about the show and Lauren's experiences of training and competing in the Tetra-Decathlon.***

 #### Who are they?
+Lauren Hendry (creator) is

+Jenna Watt (director) is

 #### What people have said about *Tetra-Decathlon*
 >*…*<br><a href="http://" target="_blank">who</a>